Max Bentley: Toronto Maple Leafs

 "It is the biggest deal in NHL hockey in a long, long time and only goes to emphasize the worth of such a player as Bentley and puts him on a very high plane."

 — NHL President Clarence Campbell's assessment of the trade that sent Bentley to Toronto.

 Three weeks later and six games into the season, the Maple Leafs completed a deal to acquire Bentley.
 He was sent to Toronto with Cy Thomas in exchange for Gus Bodnar, Bud Poile, Gaye Stewart, Ernie Dickens and Bob Goldham, on November 2, 1947.
 The trade sent shockwaves throughout the league.
 The five players sent to Chicago essentially formed an entire starting unit; NHL President Clarence Campbell stated he was "astounded" by the deal, and stated it ranked with the Maple Leafs' purchase of King Clancy in 1930 as one of the most significant transactions in league history.
 The trade was still being discussed weeks later as observers throughout the league attempted to assess which team received the better deal.
 Bentley was initially disappointed to leave his brother in Chicago, but quickly adapted to Toronto where he was immediately popular.

 With the Leafs, Bentley challenged for his third consecutive scoring title.
 He eventually finished fifth with 54 points, seven behind Elmer Lach's league-leading 61.
-The Leafs finished in first place in the regular season standings, then went on to win the Stanley Cup in a four-game sweep over the Detroit Red Wings in the 1948 Stanley Cup Finals.
+The Leafs finished in first place in the regular season standings, then went on to win the Stanley Cup in a four-game sweep over the Detroit Red Wings in the 1948 Stanley Cup Final.
 Bentley was overjoyed, stating: "I waited a long time for this.
 A Stanley Cup championship at last!"